BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 Diving into the codebase, I found the V-Card component in: `vuetify>packages>vuetify>src>components>VCard`
 ![Vuetify V-Card Directory Image](https://imagedelivery.net/nGYhisqu4x6SCDrz5V8Qxg/66f9c179-62d7-4ab0-c64e-5a46fb0d8500/public)

 The first thing I noticed was the `VCard.tsx` file.
 This is the main file orchestrating the composition and use of other components within the same directory.
-Inside the VCard.tsx file we see exactly that.
+Inside the `VCard.tsx` file we see the various components being imported and used throughout the file.

 ```ts
 // Components